RhythrosaLabs/brAInstormer-cloud/README.md

 And that's just the beginning!
 Stay tuned for upcoming features, including audio generation, 3D file creation, and much more—because at **[brAInstormer](https://brainstormer.cloud)**, innovation never sleeps.

 Say goodbye to app hopping, tab switching, and endless scrolling.
 With **[brAInstormer](https://brainstormer.cloud)**, unleash your creativity and conquer any project—all on one screen.

-**Road Map:**
-- Text-to-music
-- Image-to-music
-- Text-to-3d
-- Image-to-3d
-- Video-to-video
-- Whiteboard
-- Additional text-to-image models, such as photorealistic, anime, 3d render etc
-- Camera controls, such as zoom and spin, plus style presets, such as anime and claymation, for text-to-image generation
-- Sora text-to-video (hopefully)
-- Edit bot instructions / remove bot
-- Sketch-to-image button
-- Advanced, tablet-compatible sketchpad
-- Advanced text-to-image parameters, such as user choice of image dimensions, style presets, and more
-- Advanced notepad with font selection, and ability to export as multiple file types, such as PDF and .docx.
-- Stretchable columns
-- Full screen image editing suite
-- Full screen video editing suite
-- Chat will remain on screen regardless what page you're on (create/history/profile)
-- GPT assistant presets
-- Interactive tutorials and onscreen helpers
-- Drag and drop images across various components
-- Integration with Slack, Canva, Google Drive, Dropbox, Shopify, Printful and more
-- Ability to schedule posts directly to social media
-- Mode presets (game making, marketing, comic book, children's book, graphic novel, music video, etc)
-- Selected text smart keys.
-For instance, highlight a few paragraphs in notepad and have GPT summarize in a click
-- Group GPTs and organize by kind
-- Additional Chat models (such as Llama and Gemini)